 - It takes about .05 seconds for people to form an opinion about your website.

-- Consistent presentation of a brand has seen to increase revenue by 33%.
+- The consistent brand presentation has been seen to increase revenue by 33%.

-Now those stats are mostly referring to the e-commerce industry.
+Now those stats are mainly referring to the e-commerce industry.

 Real estate amplifies the need for branding.